Subscribe me to Rider product news

 Rider helps you run and debug unit tests based on NUnit, xUnit.net, or MSTest.
 You can explore tests, group them in different ways, break them down into individual sessions, see test output and navigate to source code from stack traces.

-Rider includes a debugger that works with .NET Framework, Mono and .NET Core applications, letting you step, watch, evaluate and run to cursor.
-Other tools include a stack trace explorer, NuGet browser, VCS and database support.
+Rider includes a debugger that works with .NET Framework, Mono and .NET Core applications, letting you step, watch, evaluate, and run to cursor.
+Other tools include a stack trace explorer, NuGet browser, and VCS and database support.

 Work with SQL and databases without leaving Rider.
 Connect to databases, edit schemas and table data, run queries, and even analyze schemas with UML diagrams.

 Jump to any file, type, or member in your code base instantly, as well as quickly find settings and actions.
 Find usages of any symbol, or navigate from a symbol to the base and derived symbols, extension methods, or implementations.